nnn

 36 Easy Mediterranean Recipes for Fresh and Flavorful Meals

-A hummus platter is, perhaps, the most underrated option.
-It gives enough variety and portion size to fully satiate both the bold eater and the timid nibbler.
+A hummus platter is arguably the most underrated option.
+It provides enough variaty and portion size to fully satisfy the bold eater and the timid picker.
 It’s easy!
-Just do a large swoosh in the hummus and drizzle some olive oil (sprinkle some paprika to show you worked really hard).
-Warmed pita bread is a little more special than standard crackers.
-For an extra kick, consider adding some finely-chopped parsley and a bit of lemon zest.
+Just do a large swoosh in the hummus and drizzle some olive oil (sprinkle some paprika to show you really worked hard).
+Warmed pita bread is actually a little more special than regular crackers.
+For paragraph 5, you might want to add very finely chopped parsley plus some lemon zest for a little more kick.

 26) Salmon Salad

-Salmon salad does give off the impression of being an adult lunch, but it doesn’t seem that hard.
-You would simply need to roast the salmon with some salt/pepper/lemon and then flake it over some greens with dressing and dill.
-It’s filling, but still light, which is great for an afternoon event.
-Because some people have different reactions to stronger fish tastes, it might be best to keep the seasonings simple as to not overwhelm people too much.
+Salmon salad might give off the vibe of being an adult lunch, but it doesn’t sound that difficult.
+You’d just have to roast the salmon with a little salt, pepper, and lemon, then flake it over some salad greens with some dressing and dill.
+It’s nice and filling, but still light enough to hold off the lunch coma.
+Since people can have really different reactions to stronger fish flavors, you might want to keep the prep seasoning down to just the lemon for the sake of not overwhelming people.

 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

-Mac and cheese cups appeal to guests looking for comfort food, but not wanting to commit to a whole bowl.
-With the muffin tin, you get more appealing portions that are cleaner and have crispier edges, which are the best part.
-For optimal results, combine a melting cheese such as Gruyere with a cheddar that is sharp.
-I have observed them sell faster than anything more “festive”, which says a lot about people.
+Mac and cheese cups provide guests with one of the most important elements in comfort food, portion control – no need to commit to a whole bowl.
+The muffin tin gives you more enticing portions, plus they have crispier edges, which is the best part!
+For the best combination of flavors, use a melting cheese like Gruyere and blend with a sharp cheddar.
+I’ve seen these sell faster than anything else ‘festive’ which really says a lot about people!

 Dessert (28-35)